[Ask a Lawyer] To marry a Korean, first prove your single status

 From work contracts to marriage with a Korean citizen or accidental breaking of local laws, foreign residents can find themselves in complicated legal situations.
 Ask a Lawyer covers the most common legal issues faced by expats in South Korea through Q&As with lawyers practicing in the field. -- Ed.

-Last year, South Korean singer, producer and DJ Koo Jun-yup’s story of rekindling an old love with Taiwanese star Barbie Hsu made many swoon.
+Last year, South Korean singer-producer DJ Koo Jun-yup’s story of rekindling an old love with Taiwanese star Barbie Hsu made many swoon.
 Announcing his marriage with the ex-girlfriend, Koo, 53, said he was “resuming the love he had but couldn’t realize 20 years ago.”

 Q. Walk me through the marriage registration process for international couples.